SHSAT Tutoring

 Scoring

+In 2025 SHSAT will continue to be scored separately in the math and ELA sections and then scaled and added to produce a total score.
+This score is used to ‘rank’ students, with the highest ranked students being slotted into their first choice schools before lower ranked students.
 It’s important to note that the scores for each section are not scaled linearly, which means more points are awarded for correct answers the closer the student gets to a perfect score in each section.
 For example, if student A scores 30 out of 50 questions in verbal and 30 out of 50 in math, and student B scores 45 out of 50 questions in verbal and 15 out of 50 in math, then student B will have a higher scaled score despite both students answering the same number of questions correctly.
 For this reason, the SHSAT tends to favor ‘lopsided geniuses,’ or those kids who can score exceptionally well in one of the two sections.

 When are the SHSAT scores released?